Biophysics 205A: Physical Underpinnings of Biological Systems

 Tech Talk: GitHub and Version Control, by Alison Maxwell

 Tech Talk: Yeast Plasmids and Expression, by Doug Wassarman

-Computation: Barcode association
+Computation: Barcode association for ubiquitin

 Week 2 – Library selection